Commercial intruder alarm systems

 When it comes to installing an intruder alarm, you essentially have two options: do it yourself, or hire a professional.

-However, the type of installation method is likely to be determined by the type of alarm used.
-Some alarms must be installed by professionals, while others are easy enough to be set-up with a ‘DIY’ approach.
+However, the method of installation you go with is likely to be determined by the type of alarm used.
+Some alarms must be installed by professionals, while others are easy enough to set up with a ‘DIY’ approach.

 If you opt for professional installation, some questions to consider include:

 - Does the company meet British and international standards?

 - Has the company been approved by a registered body? e.g. NSI or SSAIB

 - Do they provide an assessment of your site?

 A site assessment should cover important elements of installing your intruder alarm system, such as the location(s) to be covered, as well as how the main components – i.e. the control panel, sensors, and sounders – will be connected.